Davi-Ga/carecas-hero/README.md

 # CarecasHero
-My project for IFG's My first Game initiative.
+This is my project for the first period of the computer science initiative at IFG.

 Carecas's Hero is a pixelated platform game where your objective is to defeat enemies endlessly.